 Undergraduate Fellows in other areas can minor in computer science and take the above courses as well if allowed by your program, or can arrange an alternative selection of courses from your undergraduate program that are focused on cybersecurity with the director of the Cyberfellows program.

-Fellows who are graduate students pursuing a degree in computer science must take Network Security (COSC-535), Topics in Computer Security (COSC-730), and one additional course in security, such as Introduction to Cryptography (COSC-530), Data Privacy (COSC-531), or Differential Privacy (COSC-633), Advanced Cryptography (COSC-732).
+Fellows who are graduate students pursuing a degree in computer science must take Information Assurance (COSC-430), Network Security (COSC-435), and one additional course in security if available, such as Introduction to Cryptography (COSC-530), Data Privacy (COSC-531), Differential Privacy (COSC-633), or Advanced Cryptography (COSC-732).

-All Georgetown Cyberfellows must take a one-credit cybersecurity seminar during every semester of their scholarship.
+All Georgetown Cyberfellows must take a cybersecurity seminar during every semester of their scholarship.
 This course provides students with an understanding of topics such as the requirements for security clearances, Federal cybersecurity regulations and standards (e.g., FISMA), the roles federal agencies in securing and protecting government and civilian networks, and the policy controls and best practices to protect networks and systems and allows them to hear from speakers in federal cybersecurity positions.

 All Scholars must take two credits, one per semester during their first year, of professional communication.
-The course teaches Fellows how to write effectively in the most common genres required for professional careers.
+The course teaches Fellows how to write and communicate effectively in the most common genres required for professional careers.